← Back to Continents

 Location: South of Kela, east of Ukhaalstaag, far north of Jeyrha (western continent)

-Ngorrhal is the western alpine continent of stratospheric peaks and megafault ranges, assimilated into the Geban Empire after a brutal civil war.
-The Western and Northern Passes became the Frost Sentinels—their physiology the genetic foundation for the first Engineered.
-Northern Pass children were raised in the capital as royal bodyguards, forging sacred bonds.
-The Thazvaar-backed Northeastern line was eradicated.
-Despite few small hubs and most population migrating to Geba, Ngorrhal’s massive mountains host the planet’s largest and oldest operable surviving relay infrastructure—older even than Geba’s.
-Engineers flock here to test experimental arrays.
-Frost Sentinels return for their ancient rite of passage: once a local hunt of the Greater Smilohound in their home biome, it now demands crossing oceans to Ngorrhal, surviving an unfamiliar land, killing the hyper-lethal apex predator with bare hands, and hauling its entire 4-tonne carcass back across the sea—a monumental feat since most Frost Senitnels no longer live in Ngorrhal.
+Ngorrhal is the western alpine continent of stratospheric peaks and megafault ranges.
+During the Early Dominion, the Geban Empire intervened in a brutal civil war between the Western and Northern Passes and the Thazvaar-aligned Northeastern Passes.
+War Chief Tharyn'Bregun allied with Prince Vaer'gidon to defeat and permanently remove the Northeastern line, ending generations of conflict.
+In exchange for survival, Ngorrhal fully assimilated into the empire, and their people became the Frost Sentinels—the second most populous group in the Geban capital.
+Northern Pass children were raised in the capital as the Emperor's royal bodyguards, an unprecedented honor never extended to any other non-imperial people.
+When Vaer'gidon and Tharyn'Bregun died together fighting Ukhaal Walkers during their bonding trials in Ukhaalstaag less than a decade after Emperor Vaer'karesh's death, their shared sacrifice transformed an already-solid alliance into something eternally unbreakable.
+Frost Sentinels were granted their own district in the capital with unrestricted freedom of movement, and their youth could pursue politics or engineering, though warrior paths remained culturally favored.
+Their physiology later became the genetic foundation for the first Engineered.
+Despite most of the population migrating to Geba, Ngorrhal's massive mountains host the planet's largest and oldest operable surviving relay infrastructure—older even than Geba's, drawing engineers to test experimental arrays.
+Frost Sentinels return for their ancient rite of passage: once a local hunt of the Greater Smilohound, it now demands crossing oceans to Ngorrhal, surviving an unfamiliar land, killing the hyper-lethal apex predator with bare hands, and hauling its entire 4-tonne carcass back across the sea.
 Alpine to subpolar climate (−20°C to 5°C) with ice storms and stellar winds preserves ancient surfaces.
 Ngorrhal remains a proving ground for endurance and imperial loyalty.

 About Vesselborn